laurivosandi/butterknife/README.rst

 Butterknife provisioning suite
 ==============================

-Butterknife makes Linux deployment dead-simple using the Btrfs filesystem and LXC containers.
+Butterknife makes bare-metal Linux deployment dead-simple using the Btrfs filesystem and containers.

 .. figure:: img/butterknife-usecase-multicast.png

-    Butterknife can be used to deploy hundreds Linux workstations simultaneously

 General workflow
 ----------------

 1. Prepare template of your customized OS in a LXC container
-2. Boot provisioning image and deploy the template
+2. Boot provisioning image and deploy the template on bare metal
 3. Enjoy using your favourite Linux-based OS :)

 Features